 What is a Pediatric ICU?

 A pediatric intensive care unit (PICU) is a section of a children’s hospital dedicated to helping children and adolescents with life-threatening injuries and illnesses survive and recover.
-There are a wide variety of issues that can lead to a child being admitted to a pediatric ICU, including traumatic injuries, cardiac issues, severe respiratory conditions and more.
+A wide variety of issues can lead to a child being admitted to a pediatric ICU, including traumatic injuries, cardiac issues, severe respiratory conditions and more.

-El Paso Children’s Hospital’s Woody and Gayle Hunt Family Pediatric ICU Level IV is a hub for advanced techniques, with an experienced, highly-trained staff that’s dedicated to providing life-saving treatment and support.
-We provide critical care for children and adolescents.
-The unit features 22 private rooms, each specially equipped to help children stabilize and recover during a severe illness or injury.
+El Paso Children’s Hospital’s The Woody and Gayle Hunt Family Level I Pediatric ICU is a hub for advanced techniques, with an experienced, highly-trained staff that’s dedicated to providing life-saving treatment and support.
+We provide critical care and epilepsy monitoring for children and adolescents.